 3. Set Your Budget

-When you're new to ads, it’s easy to overthink the money part.
-But here’s the truth: you can start small.
-Really small.
-Even $5–$10 a day is enough to get real data and figure out what’s working.
+When you are new to ads, it is easy to overthink the money part.
+The truth: you can start really small.
+Even $5-$10 a day is enough to get real data and figure out what is working.
+Most platforms give you two options:

-- Lifetime Budget: Set a total budget for the whole campaign, and the platform spreads it out over time.
-Better if you have a set end date, like a 7-day promo.
+- Lifetime budget: Set a total for the whole campaign and the platform spreads it out - better if you have a set end date, like a 7-day promo.

 4. Choose an Ad Format

-Different formats fit different goals.
-Choose one that meets your social media advertising goals.
+Different formats fit different goals - choose one that meets yours.

-- Image Ads: Single product shot on a clean background.
-Great for building quick brand awareness.
-Show real‑life mockups or customer photos.
-It builds trust and social proof.
+- Image ads: A single product shot on a clean background - great for quick awareness; real-life mockups or customer photos build trust.

 5. Create Your Ad Creative

-This is where your social media advertising becomes interesting with images, videos, and words.
+This is where your ad becomes interesting, with images, videos, and words.
+A few simple tips:

-- Start with a great visual.
-Use a clean product mockup or a lifestyle photo.
-If you have a pic of someone using your product, that’s even better.
+- Start with a great visual - a clean product mockup or a lifestyle photo, ideally someone using your product.

-- Lastly, add a clear call to action.
-“Shop now” works.
-So does “See more” or “Get yours.”
-It doesn’t need to be clever; it just needs to be clear.
+- Add a clear call to action - “Shop now,” “See more,” or “Get yours.”
+It just needs to be clear, not clever.

-Remember, your goal is to stop the scroll and grab attention.
-So, don’t overthink it, just make it catchy.
+Remember, your goal is to stop the scroll and grab attention - don't overthink it, just make it catchy.

 6. Launch and Test